A New Algorithm for Applying Sequences of Affine Transformations in Quantum Circuits: Introduction

 Affine transformations combine linear transformations and translations as \( A\Psi + B \), where \( \Psi \in \mathbb{R}^N \) is the input vector, \( A \in \mathbb{R}^{N \times N} \) is the linear transformation matrix, and \( B \in \mathbb{R}^N \) is the translation vector.
 Affine transformations are foundational in machine learning \cite{A1} and iterative methods \cite{A2} for tasks like image processing, regression, and data analysis, where the relative positions of elements need to be retained while allowing for scaling, rotations, and shear transformations.

 In quantum computing, the implementation of affine transformations presents a challenge because quantum operations are inherently unitary (time reversible), i.e., \( U^\dagger U = I \), preserving the norm of quantum states.
 However, a simple affine transformation will alter the norm of a state vector, which would suggest that one cannot implement affine transformations with quantum circuits.
 However, recent works have demonstrated multiple approaches for quantum implementations of affine transformations.
 For instance, one approach proposes encoding pixel positions and employing controlled-NOT (CNOT) gates and adders for operations like scaling, translation, and scrambling, thereby enabling efficient manipulation of quantum-encoded images \cite{paper1}.
 Another approach leverages the synthesis of reversible circuits from invertible matrices, using CNOT gates to represent linear transformations and combining them with simple classical elements like NOT and XOR gates for affine shifts \cite{paper2}.
 From a more structural perspective, polyhedral models have been utilized to optimize the scheduling and allocation of gates in circuits that apply affine transformations, effectively handling execution dependencies through loop transformations and affine maps \cite{paper3}.
 Polyhedral abstractions combined with integer linear programming (ILP) techniques have enabled the derivation of optimal qubit indexing schemes, minimizing gate counts and circuit depths while respecting device constraints \cite{paper5}.
-Similarly, quantum circuits that realize affine mappings over finite fields \( F_{2^n} \) have been explored using modular arithmetic and normal basis representations, yielding efficient and scalable arithmetic circuits \cite{paper4}.
+Quantum circuits that realize affine mappings over finite fields \( F_{2^n} \) have been explored using modular arithmetic and normal basis representations, yielding efficient and scalable arithmetic circuits \cite{paper4}.
+Similarly, Linear Combination of Unitaries (LCUs) are often used to deal with unnormalized quantum states localized in a subspace of ancilla qubit(s), where junk branch's amplitudes are neglected \cite{chakraborty2024implementing}.

 While these works illustrate the potential of implementing affine transformations in quantum settings, there remains a need for a more scalable algorithm that can apply a series of affine transformations.
 One traditional approach, which borrows from classical fields like computer graphics \cite{marschner2016fundamentals}, uses homogeneous coordinates to define an augmented state vector on which the affine transformation \( f(\Psi) = A\Psi + B \) can be performed using a single matrix-vector multiplication in a higher-dimensional space.
 Specifically, we may define